 We may earn a commission if you book through links on this page.

 Europe has more world-class villa destinations than any other region — and more ways to choose the wrong one for your group.
 Tuscany, the Côte d'Azur, Ibiza, Santorini, the Algarve, and Mallorca are all genuinely outstanding.
 But they suit different groups, different budgets, and different kinds of holiday.
+This guide gives you an honest breakdown of each so you can match the destination to the trip, rather than the other way around.

 Unlike a hotel — where the property itself is the primary product and the surrounding area is secondary — a villa holiday is defined as much by where it is as what it is.
 The landscape you look out at from the pool terrace, the restaurants you can reach in 20 minutes, the character of the local towns and markets, the quality of the light in the evening — these things vary enormously between destinations and are not interchangeable.